How to Read Your Billing Statement

 Power Cost Recovery Factor (PCRF) is a rate mechanism used to true-up the actual cost of wholesale generation and transmission services versus budgeted costs.
 PCRF is a pass-through component, meaning Tri-County Electric Co-op passes wholesale generation and transmission costs to our members at our cost without markup.

-A hardship fund was established as a result of the Brazos bankruptcy proceedings to help offset costs for low-income members.
-Applications are open for qualifying, low-income residential members to apply.
-Eligibility criteria and documentation requirements are available on the program website.
+A hardship fund was established as part of the Brazos bankruptcy proceedings to help offset these costs for qualifying lower-income members.

 Members may see charges for taxes and fees.
 These charges are collected on behalf of the city based on contractual agreements between the city and the co-op.
 All money collected is passed through and does not stay with the co-op.